smonajemi/knex-practice/README.md

 Right-click to open ERD editor, and enjoy designing your diagram

-Note: Every design that you perform will generate automatically as text data as a JSON file.
+Note: Every design that you perform will generate automatically as a JSON file.

 # Postman: